mekb-turtle/pokeget/USAGE.md

 Makes the pokemon the back sprite. in the pokemon games, this would be the sprite found of your pokemon while battling.
 Only works on big sprites.

+### -front

+Makes the pokemon the front sprite. in the pokemon games, this would be the sprite found of your opponents pokemon while battling.
+Only works on big sprites.

 ### -shiny

 Dictates wether the pokemon is shiny.
 It only works on big sprites.

 *Note: the shiny colors are from pokemon reborn, so a lot of them are completely different than the normal shiny colors.*

+### -notshiny

+Makes the pokemon not shiny.

 ### -variant \<num>